 Summary: May the Force Be With You!

 So there you go – you’re all set to kick back and dive into the Star Wars universe in whatever way works for you.
 There are other fan-preferred orders suggested (some of which even omit Episode 1) but if you’re new to the saga or are looking for a refresher before watching The Rise of Skywalker, one of the above options is going to be exactly what you need.
 And the best thing is that it’s all there on Disney Plus, with truly stunning picture and sound quality.
 Disney Plus also includes all the Marvel Cinematic Universe movies, the Pixar catalogue, and hundreds of classic Disney movies and shows.
-At $8.99 a month it’s a bargain, so be sure to take advantage of the 7-day free trial to check it out.
+At $8.99 a month it’s a bargain.
 You can read our full review of Disney Plus here as well!